 Huffington Post – The Perfect Online Dating Profile Is Not Perfect At All (Goes on to describe how the best profiles are imperfect, show candidness and vulnerability vs being focused on portrait type photos.

 Washington Posts’ Researchers have figured out the one thing not to do in your online dating profile is a great read that discusses some myths behind dating profiles and what you should focus on instead.

 Pew Research on American Dating – 10 Facts About Americans and Online Dating

 Looking Too Intense by Photofeeler is a must for all guys planning on using dating apps.
 It discusses the ways guys self-sabotage their photos by trying too hard to look macho, sexy, confident in their photos.
 Although I don’t agree with using Photofeeler to make all your dating choices with respect to photos, this article is one of two I recommend reading.

 Asking Friends for Opinions on Your Pics/Profiles?
 Why You Should Stop by Photofeeler – this is the other article I recommend reading before setting up a dating profile.
 It shows the biases that are presented when asking friends for help with photos.
 Note that most people don’t even show their profiles to anyone – I am usually the first person they seek help from.

-Photofeeler’s Why Selfies Make You Look Bad – Pretty obvous but this goes into some of the technical reasons why to ditch selfies as well as briefly touching on why they are bad from a societal and cultural standpoint.
+Photofeeler’s Why Selfies Make You Look Bad – Pretty obvious but this goes into some technical reasons why to ditch selfies as well as briefly touching on why they are bad from a societal and cultural standpoint.